-The local process for reviewing projects is twofold; environmental review and land use review.
-The California Environmental Quality Act (CEQA) requires local jurisdictions to assess potential environmental impacts of land use decisions while the land use review process is guided by requirements of the San Francisco Planning Code.
+The process for reviewing projects is twofold; environmental review and land use review.
+The California Environmental Quality Act (CEQA) and Federal National Environmental Policy Act (NEPA) requires local jurisdictions to assess potential environmental impacts of land use decisions while the land use review process is guided by requirements of the San Francisco Planning Code.

 - Agriculture and Forest Resources

 - Geology, Soils, and Mineral Resources